Do You Need Talent to Draw?

 The biggest secret of drawing is observation.
 The more you learn to look, the better you draw.
 Observing is not just seeing a shape, but understanding its structure, its light, its rhythm.
 That's why observation exercises, sketch studies, or even quick drawings are essential: they train your brain to translate what your eyes perceive.

 But there is another often underestimated key: learning the basics.
 Many think that taking classes stifles creativity, when in reality, it's quite the opposite.
 Knowing the fundamentals (perspective, proportions, shadows, composition, color) gives true freedom.
-Once these concepts become second nature, you can then twist them, simplify them, or stylize them in your own way.
+Once these concepts become second nature, you can then modify them, simplify them, or stylize them in your own way.

 Taking classes also means benefiting from a supportive external perspective.
 A teacher can correct your habits, help you understand your mistakes, and most importantly, save you time.
 They are not there to impose a style on you, but to give you solid tools so that you can express your own.